murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 ### The Lich
 A vision of a skeletal figure with great horns, wearing robes and wielding a stuff with a human skull.
 Opposed to the other visions, this creature turned to face Mo and wreathed him in necrotic energies.
 From the description we gather this must be a lich.

+We surmise that a lich forced Ras Nsi to attack Mezro by wresting away control over his undead.

 ---